Tech-at-DU/ACS-4310-Data-Visualization-and-Web-Graphics/lessons/lesson-01.md

 Complete the Challenges from lab: [Challenges](https://github.com/MakeSchool-Tutorials/FEW-2-5-Data-Visualization-Working-with-Data/)

 - Complete the challenges above and submit your solutions to gradescope.
-- Due Jan 27

 Video Lessons:
 - https://youtu.be/hRhXWI2IpI0